Billy Vidallon Chief Steward Isabelo Vidallon

 Vidallon, who serves as steward to Adm.
 James L. Holloway, is a native of Mindanao in the Philippines and calls Norfolk, Va., home.
 He has served as a steward to admirals and other VIPs for most of his 28 years in the Navy.

-The only concession made to Roosevelt’s physical handicap, recalls the Navy veteran, was an elevator installed aboard the Potomac to take Roosevelt to the quarter deck.
+The Navy veteran recalls that the only concession made to Roosevelt’s physical handicap was an elevator installed aboard the Potomac to take Roosevelt to the quarter deck.

 “I’ve seen the President navigate and sail schooners, and once in a while he’d go fishing”, recalled the sailor who saw action during World War II with both the Atlantic and Pacific fleets.